Assistant Professor, Physics Department

 I and my research group study what the universe is made of and the physics of how those fundamental pieces interact with each other.
 Since 2009, I've been a part of the ATLAS Experiment at the CERN Large Hadron Collider (LHC) in Geneva, Switzerland.
-I use the LHC's high-energy collisions to search for new particles and forces of nature.
-Recently, I'm most interested in how the LHC could provide a laboratory to learn about dark matter.
+My group uses the LHC's high-energy collisions to search for new particles and forces of nature.
+Recently, we are most interested in how the LHC could provide a laboratory to learn about dark matter.

 My research group is part of the overall OSU ATLAS group and affiliated with Ohio State's Center for Cosmology and Astro Particle Physics.
-I work most closely with
+We are

 - Emma Tolley (postdoctoral researcher)

 - Bryan Reynolds (graduate student)

-Here are some of the things I and my group have worked on.
+Here are some of the things we have worked on.

-Trigger-level analysis at ATLAS, Trigger-object Level Analysis of dijet events..., as part of new triggering (real-time) analysis strategies, A roadmap for HEP software and computing R&D for the 2020s.
+Trigger-level analysis at ATLAS, Trigger-object Level Analysis of dijet events..., as part of new triggering (real-time) analysis strategies.
+See also A roadmap for HEP software and computing R&D for the 2020s.